-Additionally, the bill repeals certain existing provisions related to educator certification, specifically Sections 21.052(c), (d), (d-1), and (e).
-It also stipulates that the temporary certificate cannot be reissued or renewed.
-The State Board is required to adopt necessary rules to implement this new section promptly after the bill's effective date, which could be immediate or set for September 1, 2025, depending on legislative approval.
+Additionally, the bill repeals certain existing provisions related to educator certification, specifically Sections 21.052(c), (d), (d-1), and (e) of the Education Code.
+The State Board is required to adopt rules to implement the new temporary certification process as soon as practicable after the bill's effective date.
+The act will take effect immediately if it receives a two-thirds majority vote in both houses; otherwise, it will take effect on September 1, 2025.

 Statutes affected: